oDEVU/OpenRetroGameEntertainmentEngine/README.md

 ```sh
 g++ -lstdc++fs -std=c++20 -o editor editor.cpp -lstdc++fs -lraylib -lGL -lm -lpthread -ldl -lrt -lX11
 ```
-(This compile command works only for x11, Later you can compile game from editor)
+(From here you will be able to compile game with 1 button)

 ### **OpenSUSE:**

 1. Download zip or use git clone command.

-2. Download raylib:
+2. Download dependences.

+For example:
 ```sh
 zypper in raylib-devel
 ```